craigbarnes/lua-gumbo/doc/api.md

 #### Methods:

 `hasChildNodes()`
-:   Returns a *boolean* value indicating if the element has any child
+:   Returns `true` if the node has any child nodes and `false` otherwise.
-    nodes or not.

 `contains(other)`
 :   Returns `true` if `other` is an inclusive [descendant] [`Node`] and